-5. Disconnect the cables to release the I/O panel.
+5. Disconnect the cables to release the I/O panel to remove it from the computer.

-6. Remove the screws which secure the I/O panel to the I/O panel cage.
+6. Remove the screws that secure the I/O panel to the I/O panel cage.

 7. Remove the I/O panel from the I/O panel cage.